The Hull East tax site brings together four strategically located development areas within the wider Port of Hull and Saltend industrial cluster.

 Port of Hull

-An established operational port supporting international trade and logistics, with a growing role in green energy supply chains.
+The Port of Hull supports international trade and logistics activity while also playing a growing role in supporting green energy supply chains.

 Target Sectors